konflux-ci/release-service-catalog/pipelines/fbc-release/README.md

 | postCleanUp                     | Cleans up workspace after finishing executing the pipeline                                               | Yes       | true                                                            |
 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                    | Yes       | https://github.com/redhat-appstudio/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                           | No        | -                                                               |

+## Changes in 2.0.0
+- Parameters supplied by the Release Service operator now use camelCase format

 ### Changes in 1.10.0
 - the task `sign-index-image` now requires the `manifestListDigests` parameter set with the `indexImageDigests`